beanie999/microsoft-oauth-example/README.md

 - `AZURE_CLIENT_SECRET` - the Azure client secret.

 Once these are created perform the following actions:
-- Create an Endpoint availability, Scripted API monitor.
+- Create an Endpoint availability, Scripted API monitor in New Relic.
-- Paste in the outlier-alert.js JavaScript code.
+- Paste in the synthetic-script.js JavaScript code.
-- Ensure the USER key and account id are set correctly, the example uses 2 secure credentials (`MIKE_ACCOUNT_ID` and `MIKE_USER_KEY`).
-Rename these or hardcode them, as appropriate.
-- Change the NRQL accordingly (`NRQL_TranCount` variable), for example appName in the WHERE clause and time period (5 minutes will allow for some smoothing of data and reduce the likelihood of false alerts).
-Note, if you change any of the field names then you will need to reflect this in the JavaScript code.
-- Optional - Change the `threshold` variable depending on your needs (the example uses 2 times the standard deviation of the cluster as a whole).
-- Optional - Change the `MinTranCount` value, this is the minimum number of transactions a host needs to be executing before it can be considered as an outlier.
-This is to stop false alerts when transaction numbers are low.
+- Ensure the New Relic event API endpoint is set correctly for the US or EU data centre.
-- Test the monitor and set it running.
+- Test the monitor, search for data within the AzureStatusSubscription custom event and set the monitor running.

 ## Availability
 You can safely run the synthetic script from multiple locations.